AwsomeStar123456/volumetric_display/README.md

 Within the Code-Testing folder there is various projects.
 As we have developed the project and changed the hardware we have made new projects to keep the old code avalible for our older designs.
 This also includes some projects that are for testing individual component implementations and verification.

 - Display GPIO - This is our full implemetation code using GPIO for display control.
-Timing is very strict for this implementation. <br />
+Timing is very strict for this implementation.
 - Display - This is the first version of our full implemtation code using I2C.
 This code doesn't have the most accurate timing which caused issues. <br />
 - Display V2 - This is the second version of our full implemenation code using I2C.
 This code works well but the I2C display isn't fast enough for what we need. <br />
 - Matrix - Project used to do the code conversion from the C++ library into our own C library. <br />
 - Motor - Project used to set up the motor control so that we can drive the motor. <br />
 - Pico - Example projects downloaded from Rasperri Pi. <br />
 - LED Onboard - This project is used to figure out how to drive the WS2818 LED that is onboard the waveshare RP2040. <br />

+## Other Folders
+Inside of this repository there are folders which are all for different aspects of the project,

+- Blender - This folder includes our 3D printing files, volumetric blender data, file converter (.blend to header data), and image optimizer (no longer used).
+- Documentation - This folder contains formal documentation.
+Mainly our proposal for the project and embedded systems proposal.
+- PCB - This folder contains all of the files for our custom PCB.
+- Presenetation - This folder contains our various presentation slides that we have used for this project.

 ## Environment Setup
 ### Windows